phanumat/Documentation/getting-started/groovy-basics.rst

     }
     assert [key: "val"] == asMap("key", "val")

 Methods can also be defined to accept *named parameters*.
-This is frequently used in SmartThings, as it allows for flexible and easily-extendable methods.
+This is frequently used in PEA HiVE, as it allows for flexible and easily-extendable methods.
 This is accomplished by accepting a ``Map`` parameter (the typing is optional, but used here for clarity):

 .. code-block:: groovy